+8.1 Minimum Convex Polygon (MCP) 126

-8.1 Preparing linear measures
+8.2 Preparing linear measures

-8.2 Preparing additional covariates
+8.3 Preparing additional covariates

-8.3 Selection ratios
+8.4 Selection ratios

-8.4 Resource selection functions
+8.5 Resource selection functions

-Figures

-8.1 Zooming in around mule deer locations using drawExtent in the raster

-package in R

-8.2 Selection ratios for Florida panther for 6 habitat types (1-6) using Manly's
+8.1 Example of 95% estimate of home range for mule deer using Minimum Convex Polygon 8.2 Example of 95% estimate of home range for mule deer using Minimum Convex Polygon with relocations overlayed 8.3 Zooming in around mule deer locations using drawExtent in the raster package in R 8.4 Selection ratios for mule deer for 5 habitat types (1-5) using Manly's Selectivity Measure.
+Habitat type is on x-axis and selectivity measure is on y-axis for a) all deer and \tilde{b} each deer · / /

 Resource selection is used here in reference to a suite of methods to determine resource or habitat use by an animal that can be measured in a heirarchical fashion (i.e., First order through Fourth Order; Johnson 1980).
 The appropriate method to use is determined by the data that was collected during the study that is often controlled by logistics, funding, and population size of the species studied.
-As methods to identify animal use of the landscape (i.e., GPS technology) and measures of resource or habitats (i.e., GIS layers) have improved, the methods to analyze data has evolved as well (Cooper and Millspaugh 2001, Manly et al.
+As methods to identify animal use of the landscape (i.e., GPS technology) and measures of resource or habitats (i.e., GIS layers) have improved, the methods to analyze data has evolved as well (Cooper and Millspaugh 2001, Manly et al. 2002).
+Several commonly used measures of habitat use or resource selection include:

-- 2002).
-Several commonly used measures of habitat use or resource selection include: - 1.
-Compositional Analysis (Aebischer et al. 1993) - 2.
+- 1. Compositional Analysis (Aebischer et al. 1993) - 2.
 Mahalanobis Distance (Clark et al. 1993) - 3.
 Selection Ratios (Manly et al. 2002) - 4.
 Resource Selection Functions (Cooper and Millspaugh 2001)